-- a) Financial statements include two additional statements; the statement of net position and the statement of activities, collectively referred to as the "district-wide" financial statements which are presented on the full accrual basis of accounting. - b) A Management's Discussion and Analysis ("MD&A") is required as supplementary information that precedes the basic financial statements and is intended to provide an objective analysis of the government's financial activities, both on a current and long-term basis, based on current conditions. - c) Other supplementary information is required by GASB guidance, including budgetary comparison schedules for the General Fund and each major special revenue fund that has a legally adopted annual budget, the schedule of changes in the Total Other Post Employment Benefits ("OPEB") Liability for other postemployment benefits and the schedules of the proportionate share of the net pension liability and contributions for defined benefit pension plans. - d) Fund-based financial statements must be reconciled to the "district-wide" financial statements. - e) Capital assets, other than land, are depreciated and reported on the "district-wide" statement of net position at net book value, and depreciation expense is allocated to the major functions on the statement of activities based on the use of the underlying assets. - f) Length of Service Award Program ("LOSAP") assets included in non-qualified trusts would be reported within the general fund as compared to the fiduciary fund.
-In addition, the entire LOSAP obligation would be reported as a component of noncurrent governmental liabilities in the district-wide financial statements.
+- a) Financial statements include two additional statements; the statement of net position and the statement of activities, collectively referred to as the "district-wide" financial statements which are presented on the full accrual basis of accounting. - b) A Management's Discussion and Analysis ("MD&A") is required as supplementary information that precedes the basic financial statements and is intended to provide an objective analysis of the government's financial activities, both on a current and long-term basis, based on current conditions. - c) Other supplementary information is required by GASB guidance, including budgetary comparison schedules for the General Fund and each major special revenue fund that has a legally adopted annual budget, the schedule of changes in the Total Other Post Employment Benefits ("OPEB") Liability for other postemployment benefits and the schedules of the proportionate share of the net pension liability and contributions for defined benefit pension plans. - d) Fund-based financial statements must be reconciled to the "district-wide" financial statements. - e) Capital assets, other than land, are depreciated and reported on the "district-wide" statement of net position at net book value, and depreciation expense is allocated to the major functions on the statement of activities based on the use of the underlying assets. - f) Length of Service Award Program ("LOSAP") liabilities would be reported as a component of non-current governmental liabilities in the district-wide financial statements.
+LOSAP liabilities are not reported under the regulatory basis of accounting. - g) Other Postemployment Benefit Liabilities ("OPEB") would be reported as a component of non-current governmental liabilities in the district-wide financial statements.
+OPEB liabilities are not reported under the regulatory basis of accounting.